 More than a quarter of slaves today are children (10 million), and this is due to the fact that children are easier to control and do not demand better conditions or wages.
 In fact, in communities where there is extreme poverty, parents often sell their own children into slavery.

 Modern day slavery is a horrendous crime but fortunately, we are the ones who can stop it.
-Just knowing how to spot the signs of human trafficking could really help to save a life, and there have been so many examples of members of the public recognising a victim of modern slavery and doing something about it.
+Just knowing how to spot human trafficking could really help to save a life, and there have been so many examples of members of the public recognising a victim of modern slavery and doing something about it.

 I actually got a message recently from a girl that had read my article about human trafficking in nail salons, and she told me that she recognised every single red flag in the salon that she frequented.
 Because of my article, she made a call to the helpline provided and now the salon is being looked into – this girl could have just saved the lives of 5+ modern slavery victims!